 Nothing beats a festive DIY food bar at a party, so it only makes sense to bring that party to your family dinner table.
 Tonight's 20 minute meal features a vegetarian lentil chili board you can serve family style.
 This is such a simple, please-everyone dinner, perfect for cleaning out the pantry toward the end of the week.

 Don't be turned off by the seemingly lengthy list of ingredients.
 It may seem like a lot but, rest assured, these are simple, everyday inputs you most likely have kicking around your cupboards already.

 Lentils are really the powerhouse of this dish and they seem to be popping up everywhere!
-(Who are we to argue with the UN!)
 They're cheap, versatile, easy to cook and, as a bonus, cook quite quickly!
 They're a significant source of fiber and protein and such a complementary replacement for ground meat.
 This recipe calls for red lentils, which will cook the quickest.
 You could try green or brown but likely will need to add cooking time.